top of page

 His experience as a veterinarian has evolved over the years.
 What he now loves most about veterinary medicine is the privilege to work day after day with dog and cat owners who are the ultimate animal lovers.
 He knows these individuals are the purest in spirit and he is so honored to be entrusted to the care of their animals.
 It is something he never takes for granted.

-Outside the office, Mark and his wife Stacey are busy raising five children, four dogs and four cats.
+Outside the office, Mark and his wife Stacey are celebrating the successes of their six children.
+They have three dogs and four cats.
 Life is quite full and always interesting.
 For fun and escape, you’ll find Mark riding the back roads of Lancaster, these days usually with Stacey on their tandem bicycle.

 The Huber Family